ShinyShips/Maneuver-utilities/district_coverage_analysis/README.md

 **Note**: District championship events are automatically excluded because:
 - Championships are culminating events where teams compete for advancement
 - Regular scouting alliances are typically formed for qualifying events
-- Championship attendance is determined by district points, not pre-planned partnerships8 total events in FMA district Filtering out district championship events...
+- Championship attendance is determined by district points, not pre-planned partnerships
-  Skipping championship event: FIRST Mid-Atlantic District Championship (2025fmacmp) ✅ Successfully fetched data for 7 events (excluding district championships)ams to find optimal scouting alliances for district events

 ## 🌍 Common District Abbreviations